Tyler Dupree: Oldham RLFC

 In August 2020, Dupree signed a one-year deal with Oldham RLFC.
 He scored 10 tries in 18 appearances, making him the club's top try scorer during the 2021 season.
 Despite the club's relegation from the Championship, he received the Championship Young Player of the Year award in recognition of his performances.
 He subsequently joined Widnes Vikings.

 Salford Red Devils

 In May 2022, Dupree was signed by Salford in an exchange deal which saw Josh Johnson transfer from Salford to Widnes.
-He made his Super League début against his former club, the Leeds Rhinos.
+He made his Super League debut against his former club, the Leeds Rhinos.

 Wigan Warriors

 In May 2023, Dupree submitted a transfer request, which was rejected by Salford.
 In July 2023, Dupree was signed by Wigan Warriors for an undisclosed fee, with Brad Singleton moving from Wigan to Salford as part of the deal.

 In round 20 of the 2023 Super League season, Dupree made his Wigan debut and scored a try in the club's 44–18 victory over rivals Leigh.

 On 14 October 2023, Dupree played in Wigan's 2023 Super League Grand Final victory over the Catalans Dragons.

 On 12 October 2024, Dupree played in Wigan's 9-2 2024 Super League grand final victory over Hull Kingston Rovers.

 On 1 March 2025, Dupree became the first Super League player to score a try at the Rugby League Las Vegas event in Wigan's 48–24 win against Warrington Wolves.